P4nd4233/personal--blogg/lxd-wordpress.md

     inet6 fe80::34ef:50ff:fe5e:1f90/64 scope link
        valid_lft forever preferred_lft forever
 ```
-and indeed lxdbr0 is created, BUT that doesn't mean it is configured, we will come to this later.<br>
+And indeed lxdbr0 is created, BUT that doesn't mean it is configured, we will come to this later.<br>
 Now lets install the containers themselves.

 Linux Containers is like Docker, in terms of images, there is a centralized repository (in Ubuntu there is specific Canonical Repo too)